How 70 Black photographers see America

 Kissi points out that photography itself is interwoven with colonialism and power.
 In the 19th and early 20th centuries, colonizers used cameras to document life in the colonies, but in doing so, they imposed their own narratives on colonized people.
 “The basic language of photography is problematic,” Kissi says.
 “Words like ‘shooting,’ ‘subject,’ and ‘owning an image’ are loaded with meaning.
 Photography has historically created a gaze, but it has also justified the subjugation of other people, and we’re trying to undo some of that with our own work.”

 Both Carter and Kissi have explored issues of identity through their work, creating portraits of people of color in bold saturated colors.
-They’ve both done creative work for brands like Nike and Apple, and Kissi is also the co-founder of TONL, a startup that creates multicultural stock photography to combat stereotypes.
+They’ve both done creative work for brands like Nike and Apple, and Kissi is also the cofounder of TONL, a startup that creates multicultural stock photography to combat stereotypes.

 With See In Black, Kissi and Carter wanted to highlight the perspectives of a range of Black photographers from a variety of backgrounds, ages, and sexual orientations.
-The slate of photographers includes people like Jon Henry, who is well-known for his series that features women cradling Black men and boys in a style reminiscent of Michaelangelo’s Pieta.
+The slate of photographers includes people like Jon Henry, who is well-known for his series that features women cradling Black men and boys in a style reminiscent of Michaelangelo’s Pietà.
 But the exhibit is also intended to draw attention to lesser-known photographers.

 Kissi says the images are meant to reflect the intersectionality of the Black experience.
 He says too often the media uses images of Black people that portray a narrow, monolithic, and stereotypical view of their lives.
 With this exhibit, Kissi and Carter are interested in portraying tragedy and pain, but they also want to go beyond those experiences.
 For instance, consider Kissi’s own contribution to the exhibit.
 It features Black people dressed in Native American costumes, participating in Mardi Gras in New Orleans.
 Kissi spent a week observing the city’s celebrations while he was on assignment for Teen Vogue earlier this year.
 “These are people whose lineage includes Black people brought over from Africa and enslaved, along with Native American people,” he says.
 “They combined their cultures and traditions.
 We want to give people a glimpse into Black life they haven’t seen before.”